joaop-mirfa/vault-common/common/Software Arch Principles/SOLID Principles/Interface Segregation Principle.md

 Interface Segregation Principle states thar if any particular interface member is not intended to be implemented by any of classes that implements this interface, it must not be in the interface

+	Many client-specific interfaces are better than one general-purpose interface.”